 A HANDCRAFTED COMPETITION

 Though AFF is one of the largest and most respected screenplay competitions, every entrant receives personalized attention and multiple reads throughout the process.
+AFF goes the extra mile to send both postal mail and e-mail notifications to ensure everyone knows their placement in the competition.
 All entrants receive FREE “Reader Comments” which are a brief, overall summary of their notes.
-As an added bonus, for Second Rounders (the top 10-15% in each category) and above, entrants receive further comments from 2-3 readers.
-AFF goes the extra mile to send both postal mail and e-mail notifications to ensure everyone knows their placement in the competition.
 Finally, Second Rounders may also find a personalized, handwritten note in their notification letter from the Screenplay Competition Director!